 Sod farms provide a large flat area that is free of obstructions, making it easy to lay out the launching tackle and to retrieve the launch lines.

 And just in case you are caught far from home and struggling for altitude, it’s comforting to know that you can land nearly anywhere on a sod farm.

-Sod farms can also accomodate some other soaring aircraft types, for example those with onboard electric propulsion systems, discus launch sailplanes, or even rubber powered freeflight models.
-"Freeflights" have no radio control system, but simply drift downwind while circling continuously.
+Sod farms can also accommodate some other soaring aircraft types, for example those with on-board electric propulsion systems, discus launch sailplanes, or even rubber powered freeflight models.
+“Freeflights” have no radio control system, but simply drift downwind while circling continuously.
 Even without an interactive means of control, they can still land safely on our large unobstructed flying sites.
-Click on Our Model Aircraft for more details concerning SOGGI's various aircraft types and their launching methods.
+Click on Our Model Aircraft for more details concerning SOGGI’s various aircraft types and their launching methods.